muskan-am/Data-Analytics/README.md

 # 📊 Data Analytics Repository

-This repository contains a collection of **Data Analytics projects, lab work, and practice exercises** using **Python, SQL, Excel, and Jupyter Notebook**.
+This repository contains a collection of **Data Analytics projects, lab work, and practice exercises** using **Python, SQL, Excel, PowerBI and Jupyter Notebook**.
 It showcases hands-on experience in data cleaning, analysis, querying, and basic insights generation.

 ---